tymyrddin/blue-dfir/source/docs/notes/forensics.md

 * Books, notes, and pieces of paper
 * Connected and disconnected cables

+### Audit trails

+An audit trail or log maintains a historical record of actions, events, and tasks.
+It can have various levels of detail and can be manual or automated.

+During a forensic examination, it’s beneficial to keep a high-level log of pending and completed activity.
+Pending tasks turn into completed tasks, and completed tasks make up the examination’s historical record.
+Often while working, you’ll think of a task that you need to address sometime in the future or a task you’ve completed and should note.
+Making quick notes and more comprehensive task lists becomes increasingly valuable as the length of the examination grows (possibly to many hours, days, or longer) or when more than one examiner is involved.

+### Task management

+* Helps ensure nothing was forgotten
+* Avoids duplicating work already done
+* Improves collaboration and coordination when working in teams
+* Shows compliance with policies and procedures
+* Facilitates accounting, including billing
+* Helps produce documentation and reports (formal incident reports or forensic reports)
+* Allows for post-incident review to identify lessons learned and support process optimization
+* Helps to maintain a longer-term historical record of completed activity
+* Supports learning and education for new team members
+* Serves as a guide to remember complex procedures
+* Provides information for troubleshooting problems and getting support
+* Maintains a record of work done by external and third-party examiners

+###

+The Unix/Linux shell was not originally designed with logging or audit trails in mind.
+In the past, patches have been created to augment the history mechanism and hacks have attempted to capture commands as the shell is used.

 ### Chain of custody (CoC)

-CoC is a form that legally ensures the integrity of evidence as it is exchanged between individuals, and provides a level of accountability as personal identification is required when completing the forms.
+A CoC is a form that legally ensures the integrity of evidence as it is exchanged between individuals, and provides a level of accountability as personal identification is required when completing the forms.
 This form gives an exact log and account of the transportation and the exchange between parties, from collection at the scene to a presentation in a court.
 More in [Computer forensics: Chain of custody [updated 2019]](https://resources.infosecinstitute.com/topic/computer-forensics-chain-custody/).

 ## Data acquisition